At the end of the session, participants will be able to:

 There are many variables in this dataset and it might not make sense to stratify each variable by each other variable on our search for effect modifiers and confounders.

 However, we also don’t want to be too restrictive as a variable which actually (i.e. causally) is associated with the outcome might not show a significant association at the significant level we decided (say 5%) in the univariable analysis due to confounding.
 Therefore, we could test all variables statistically significant at the 15%, 20%, or 25% level (specific percentage to be decided by your group).
-In our solutions here, we are looking at moussaka and champagne, stratified by orzo, but you may decide to look at other food items as well.
+In our solutions here, we are looking at veal and champagne, stratified by pasta, but you may decide to look at other food items as well.

 Use the function csinter() of the EpiStats package.